-Indicators, Crounds for Datantian 1.
-Indicators: Grounds for Detention In practice, are most asylum seekers detained on the territory: at the border: ☐ Yes ☐ Yes ⊠ No ⊠ No 2.
-Are asylum seekers detained in practice during the Dublin proc Frequently ☐ Never 3.
-Are asylum seekers detained during a regular procedure in practice.
-Frequently ☐ Never
+Indicators: Grounds for Detention 1.
+In practice, are most asylum seekers detained on the territory: at the border: ☐ Yes ☐ Yes No ⊠ No 2.
+Are asylum seekers detained in practice during the Dublin proced Frequently ☐ Never 3.
+Are asylum seekers detained during a regular procedure in pract Never